Answering the Interview Question – How Did You Handle a Difficult Situation at Work?

-Here are some example answers using a few of the situations given earlier.
+Here are some examples of answers using a few of the difficult situations given earlier.

-Tip – if using this one as an example, ensure that you aren’t talking about the other person too negatively.
+Top Tip – if using this one as an example, ensure that you consider your tone when talking about the other person.
+Avoid coming across too negatively.

-After a few months of being in my first management role I was faced with a potential disciplinary issue with a team member.
+After a few months of being in my first management role, I was faced with a potential disciplinary issue with a team member.
 I’d attended training on the process but had not put anything into practice.
-I felt daunted by this as it was with a team member that I had a good relationship with.
-I conducted an investigation into the allegation and met with the individual.
+I felt daunted by this as it was with a team member whom I had a good relationship with.
+I investigated the allegation and met with the individual.
 I, unfortunately, had to recommend that the case go forward to a disciplinary hearing, which was heard by my manager.
-This was a difficult conversation to have with my team member.
+This was a difficult conversation to have with my team members.
 The HR team supported me through the whole process which I found invaluable as I wanted to ensure I did everything correctly.
 I learned the importance of a properly conducted investigation from the experience.